Which RAM Slots to Use for Optimal Performance? A Complete Guide

 Note that when using multiple RAM Sticks, all Sticks should be of the same Memory Size, Brand, Generation, and Clock Speed.

 On Laptop, the RAM Slot Setup is different than on the Desktop.
 You will probably find Two RAM Slots in most Laptops.
-Here, you should place the RAM on the lower Slot of the Motherboard.
+So, if you have only 1 RAM Stick, you should place the Stick on the lower Slot of the Motherboard.

 Conclusion:

-Non-Technical users place the RAM Stick in a default RAM slot.
+Non-Technical users place the RAM Stick in a random RAM slot.
 But, Moderate users get confused about Which RAM Slots to Use to improve performance.
 So, they can follow the above method.

 Leave a Comment